|

 Perhaps the best test pilot of all time was Captain Eric "Wink

 le" Brown, one of aviation's legends.
-He was asked in 2010 (minute 6:30):
+He

 "Was there any German aircraft that you evaluated during the war where you thought, 'this is so much more advanced we should just put it into production ourselves in the UK'?"